apache/carbondata/docs/dml-of-carbondata.md

 ## UPDATE AND DELETE

+  Since the data stored in a file system like HDFS is immutable, the update and delete in carbondata are done via maintaining two files namely:

+  * Insert Delta: Stores newly added rows (CarbonData file format)
+  * Delete Delta: Store RowId of rows that are deleted (Bitmap file format)

 ### UPDATE

   This command will allow to update the CarbonData table based on the column expression and optional filter conditions.